 Plastic pollution is a global problem.
 In Burkina Faso a rapid increase in the use of plastic due to globalization and imports can not be handled, as the infrastructure needed to collect and recycle trash is missing.
 One main use of plastic is bottled water.
 BIT will address this issue in the next academic year by raising awareness and providing all of its students and staff with reusable water bottles that can be filled from a solar powered well on BIT’s campus.
 Additionally, BIT has a high energy trash incinerator to sustainably dispose of trash.

-Development often comes hand in hand with an increase in green house gas emissions, which leads to negative impacts in the long run.
-Burkina Faso is already extremely vulnerable to climate change, even without contributing to the issue.
+Development often goes hand in hand with an increase in CO2 emissions, which are driving climate change and all its negative impacts.
+Burkina Faso is already extremely vulnerable to climate change.
 BIT hopes to get it right from the outset by educating leaders that will build an economy based on sustainability.